Most interesting landmarks of Alaska

 - Sts.
 Peter and Paul Church – St. Paul Island.
 Russian Orthodox church with an onion dome, built in 1907.

 - Shishmaref – Shishmaref Island, Nome.
 Village on a small, low lying island in Chukchi Sea.
 This traditional Inupiaq village is suffering from global warming – sea is washing it out.
+Now it is protected with berth.

 - Ukivok Stilt Village – King Island in Bering Sea.
 Abandoned Inupiat village on inhospitable cliff side.
 Houses are built on stilts above the sea.